BYLAWS OF THE ANIMAL LAW SECTION OF THE STATE BAR OF TEXAS (last updated Sept. 2015)

 Section 1.
 The officers of this section are as follows: Chair; Vice-Chair; Secretary; and Treasurer.

 Section 2.
-There shall be a Council which shall consist of the Chair, Vice-Chair, Secretary, and Treasurer, together with eight other members to be elected by the section as provided by these bylaws.
+There shall be a Council which shall consist of the Chair, Vice-Chair, Secretary, and Treasurer, and all former Chairs, all of whom are members, ex-officio, together with eight other members to be elected by the section as provided by these bylaws.

 Section 5.
 If any elected member of the council fails to attend two successive meetings of the Council, the office held by that member is automatically vacated, and the Council shall fill the vacancy for the expired term.